tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster_attachment.html.markdown

 * `cluster_id` - (Required, ForceNew) ID of the cluster.
 * `instance_id` - (Required, ForceNew) ID of the CVM instance, this cvm will reinstall the system.
+* `hostname` - (Optional, ForceNew) The host name of the attached instance.
+Dot (.) and dash (-) cannot be used as the first and last characters of HostName and cannot be used consecutively.
+Windows example: The length of the name character is [2, 15], letters (capitalization is not restricted), numbers and dashes (-) are allowed, dots (.) are not supported, and not all numbers are allowed.
+Examples of other types (Linux, etc.): The character length is [2, 60], and multiple dots are allowed.
+There is a segment between the dots.
+Each segment allows letters (with no limitation on capitalization), numbers and dashes (-).
 * `key_ids` - (Optional, ForceNew) The key pair to use for the instance, it looks like skey-16jig7tx, it should be set if `password` not set.
 * `labels` - (Optional, ForceNew) Labels of tke attachment exits CVM.
 * `password` - (Optional, ForceNew) Password to access, should be set if `key_ids` not set.